xinxin8816/heroku-ariang-21vianet/README.md

 ### How to edit rclone or aria2c config?
 Open `on-complete.sh` and `aria2c.conf`, some global variables that can be edit, but believe me, the best parameters for best performance have been provided.

-### Can I delete files?
+### How to delete files?
-Sure.
 The file will be automatically deleted after the upload is complete. you can also delete the file by deleting the aria2 task.

 ### Can you provide more detailed configuration and deployment instructions
 Nope.
 This README is enough.